How to Play A Tight, Aggressive Poker Strategy

 As a result of this careful approach, it can be assumed that this player has a reasonably good hand whenever they come into the pot, as they will generally play only good starting hands.

 Conversely, a very loose poker player is one who never saw two cards they didn’t like and will jump into just about every pot ready to gamble.
 It is hard to tell what they are holding, because it could quite literally be anything.

-Aggressive refers to the way in which a player plays his hands.
+Aggressive refers to the way in which a player plays their hands.
 An aggressive poker player will rarely limp into a pot, but will instead raise or even re-raise if the situation warrants it.
 After the flop an aggressive poker player generally continuation bets and pursues the pot with all guns blazing.

 Passive players rarely raise and simply call or limp into pots.
 Because they are timid they can often be knocked off pots by aggressive play as they are nervous when the action gets hot and heavy.